-ARTICLE IX: Governing Law - Venue for any action arising out of or relating to this Agreement shall be in Fresno County, California.
-This Agreement shall be governed by the laws of the State of California.
-This Contract, 20-06-C, was awarded by the Board of Supervisors on .
-It has been reviewed by the Department of Public Works and Planning and is in proper order for signature of the Chairman of the Board of Supervisors.
-IN WITNESS WHEREOF, they have executed this Agreement this day of , 202 COUNTY OF FRESNO (CONTRACTOR) (OWNER) (Taxpaver Federal I.D.
-No.) Ernest Buddy Mendes, Chairman of the Board of Supervisors of the County of Fresno Title ATTEST: Bernice E. Seidel Clerk of the Board of Supervisors County of Fresno, State of California
+ARTICLE IX: Governing Law - Venue for a ny action arising out of or relating to this Agreement shall be This Contract, 20-07-C , was awarded by the by the Department of Public Works and Plathe Board of Supervisors.
+Board of Supervisors on It has been reviewed nning and is in proper order for signature of the Chairman of IN WITNESS WHEREOF, they have execu ted this Agreement this day of , 2020 (CONTRACTOR) COUNTY OF FRESNO (OWNER) (Taxpayer Federal I.D.
+No.) Ву By Ernest Buddy Mendes, Chairman of the Board of Supervisors of the County of Fresno Title ATTEST: Bernice E. Seidel Clerk of the Board of Supervisors County of Fresno, State of California By Deputy